zhengcheng233/dflow_gaussian/readme.md

 <center> Figure 1.
 The dflow diagram for molecule energy and properties calculations based on Gaussian16</center>

 ### How to run the program
 1. Prepare a gaussian input file named "s0.com" of OLED molecules which contains the structure informations.
+The format of "s0.com" is also given in this object.
 2. Add your program id and authorization from Bohrium platform to the lbg_flow.py.

 ```python